oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 #figure(
     image(FIG_DIR + "g-cro-interact/g001-his148_hd1-tyr145_hh/g001-pes-combined.png", width: 3.5in),
     caption: [
-        #todo("Add caption")
+        2D potential of mean force (PMF) plot of the distance between the chromophore's phenolate oxygen and His148 (x-axis) and Tyr145 (y-axis).
+        The color map applies a linear colormap normalized from 0 (blue) to 4 (yellow) kcal/mol.
     ],
     placement: auto
 ) <fig-pes-his-tyr>

 In the reduced state of roGFP2, we observed a diverse energy landscape characterized by multiple local minima.
-A minimum is located at Tyr145-chromophore and His148-chromophore distances of approximately 1.8 Å and 1.85 Å respectively.
+A minimum is located at Tyr145-chromophore and His148-chromophore distances of approximately 1.8 $angstrom$ and 1.85 $angstrom$ respectively.
 This minimum corresponds to a configuration where both residues simultaneously form hydrogen bonds with the chromophore.
 Two other local minima were observed, representing configurations where either Tyr145 or His148 independently formed a hydrogen bond with the chromophore.
 Still, both residues exhibit conformational flexibility where neither residues stabilize the anionic chromophore.